Socialcap-app/socialcap-anonymous-voting/docs/protocol-relayer-api.md

 postRequest('registerCommunity', {
   uid: string,
   address: string,
+  owner: string,
-  owner?: string,
+  signature: string,
-  signature?: string
+  ts: string
 })
 ~~~

 Where:
 - `uid` is the Uid of the community existent in the API and Indexer.
 - `address` is the public key of this community (a MINA public key).
-- `owner` is the _optional_ owner who can change groups related to this community.
+- `owner` is the owner who can change groups related to this community.
 In some cases it can be the same as the 'address', but in Socialcap usually is the special Socialcap API account that will sign all future changes to this community.
-- `signature` is the _optional_ signature required when we register a community with an owner.
+- `signature` is the signature required when we register a community with an owner.
+- `ts`  the timestamp (ms) used as a nonce

 **Permissions**